Pararasbora

-Aphyocypris moltrechti, Moltrecht's minnow, is a species of freshwater ray-finned fish belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
+Pararasbora is a monospecific genus of freshwater ray-finned fish belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
+The only species in the genus is Pararasbora moltrechti, Moltrecht's minnow.
 This species is endemic to Taiwan.
-It was formerly considered to be the only species in the genus Pararasbora.
-The Endemic Species Research Institute under the Council of Agriculture of the Executive Yuan in Taiwan has enlisted Aphyocypris moltrechti as "precious and rare species" among other endemic freshwater species.
+It was formerly considered to be a species in the genus Aphyocypris.
+The Endemic Species Research Institute under the Council of Agriculture of the Executive Yuan in Taiwan has listed this species as a "precious and rare species" among other endemic freshwater species.

-Named in honor of physician-entomologist Arnold Moltrecht (1873–1952), who collected the type specimen.
+It is named in honor of physician-entomologist Arnold Moltrecht (1873–1952), who collected the type specimen.

-Aphyocypris moltrechti is distributed in the middle portion of western Taiwan, where they can be found in Tachia River and Tatu River.
-Their total body length are usually seen from 4 cm to 8 cm.
+Pararasbora moltrechti is distributed in the middle portion of western Taiwan, where they can be found in the Tachia River and Tatu River.
+Their total body length is usually from 4 cm to 8 cm.